SIA Engineering Company: Component repair & overhaul, manufacturing and engineering services joint venture

 Additive Flight Solutions Pte Ltd (AFS) is a 60/40 joint venture between SIA Engineering Company (SIAEC) and Stratasys.
-AFS specialises in additive manufacturing of aerospace components and parts, by utilising Stratasys expertise in additive manufacturing and SIAEC knowhow in aircraft maintenance, repair and overhaul (MRO) operations.
+AFS specializes in additive manufacturing of aerospace components and parts, by utilizing Stratasys expertise in additive manufacturing and SIAEC know-how in aircraft maintenance, repair, and overhaul (MRO) operations.

 Aerospace Component Engineering Services Pte Ltd (ACE Services) is a 51/49 joint venture between SIA Engineering Company (SIAEC) and Parker Hannifin Corporation.
-ACE Service's core focus is in the repair, overhaul test and recertification of aircraft hydro-mechanical components, such as the 5000 psi hydraulic system of the Boeing 787 and Airbus A350.
-As it is Parker's Aerospace Centre of Excellence in APAC, it is capable of handling repair and overhaul other OEM hydro-mechanical components.
+ACE Service's core focus is in the repair, overhaul test, and recertification of aircraft hydro-mechanical components, such as the 5000 psi hydraulic system of the Boeing 787 and Airbus A350.
+As it is Parker's Aerospace Centre of Excellence in APAC, it is capable of handling repair and overhaul of other OEM hydro-mechanical components.

 Fuel Accessory Service Technologies Pte Ltd (FAST) is a 49/51 joint venture between SIA Engineering Company (SIAEC) and Collins Aerospace (formerly UTAS).
 FAST's core focus is fuel control and engine accessory repair services to APAC customers.
-It provides repair, overhaul and modification for a wide range of Hamilton Sundstrand fuel components and Auxiliary Power Unit as well as Supplemental Cooling Unit (SCU) and Cargo Refrigeration Unit (CRU).
+It provides repair, overhaul, and modification for a wide range of Hamilton Sundstrand fuel components and Auxiliary Power Units as well as Supplemental Cooling Units (SCU) and Cargo Refrigeration Units (CRU).

-Goodrich Aerostructures Service Centre - Asia Pte Ltd (GASCA) is a 40/60 joint venture between SIA Engineering Company (SIAEC) and Collins Aerospace (formerly UTAS).
-GASCA's core focus is the maintenance, repair and overhaul (MRO) of nacelle systems and airframe composites components to APAC customers, for aircraft such as the Boeing 787 and Airbus A350.
-Having implemented s supply chain programme with Boeing, GASCA is also the first non-Boeing facility to be accredited as Boeing's Network Service Centre (NSC).
+Goodrich Aerostructures Service Centre - Asia Pte Ltd (GASCA) is a 40/60 joint venture between SIA Engineering Company (SIAEC) and Collins Aerospace.
+GASCA's core focus is the maintenance, repair, and overhaul (MRO) of nacelle systems and airframe composite components to APAC customers, for aircraft such as the Boeing 787 and Airbus A350.
+Having implemented a supply chain program with Boeing, GASCA is also the first non-Boeing facility to be accredited as Boeing's Network Service Centre (NSC).